effectindex/EffectIndex/README.md

 ## Installation

-1. Install MongoDB and Node
+1. Install Node and MongoDB, get the MongoDB server running.
 2. Clone the Repo
 3. npm install
 4. Create a .env file in the base directory with the following content: